PapenfussLab/gridss/Readme.md

 ### How many threads should I use?

-1-16 threads is recommended.
-Note that pre-processing is limited by htsjdk BAM parsing thus is not multi-threaded.
-Asynchronous I/O means preprocessing will use up to 200-300% CPU for a nominally single-threaded operation.
-Make sure you specify enough memory for the number of threads you specified.
+GRIDSS has been optimised to run on a 8core/32gb cloud compute node.

+If scaling above 8 cores, it is recommended to run multiple GRIDSS assembly processes and use the `--jobindex` and `--jobnodes` parameters.

 ### How much memory should I give GRIDSS?

+GRIDSS has been optimised to run on a 8core/32gb cloud compute node.

 At least 4GB + 2GB per thread.
 It is recommended to run GRIDSS with max heap memory (-Xmx) of 8GB for single-threaded operation
-(WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for heavily multi-threaded server operation.
+(WORKER_THREADS=1), 16GB for multi-core desktop operation, and 31GB for server operation.
 Note that due to Java's use of [Compressed Oops](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/performance-enhancements-7.html#compressedOop), specifying a max heap size of between 32-48GB effectively reduces the memory available to GRIDSS so is strongly discouraged.

+### Why does GRIDSS use more CPU than the limit specified with `--threads`?

+GRIDSS has been optimised to run on a 8core/32gb cloud compute node.

+`--threads` specifies the size of the worker thread pool.
+IO, BAM decompression, and parsing are in their own thread pool which is not part of the worker thread pool.
+The pre-processing, variant calling, and annotation steps also perform some work that is executed in dedicated threads independent of the worker thread pool.
+Combined, this approach means that max CPU utilisation can exceed the thread count specified.

+Asynchronous IO defaults can be changed by editing the `jvm_args` argument in `gridss.sh`.

 ### Should I include alt contigs in the reference?